 The Museum of Danish America celebrates Danish roots and American dreams.

-The museum's artifact collection of over 35,000 artifacts is diverse and wide ranging.
+The museum's artifact collection of over 35,000 artifacts is diverse and wide-ranging.
 There are family heirlooms brought from Denmark, remarkable examples of handicrafts, tools of early immigrant tradesmen, and memorabilia from Danish-American clubs and organizations.
-Many of the items on display are treasures which have been passed down through the generations in Danish families.
+Many of the items on display are treasures that have been passed down through generations of Danish families.

 Four organizations work in cooperation to preserve and study the Danish immigrant experience across the entire United States.

 - Museum of Danish America – Elk Horn, Iowa